emmastrand/EmmaStrand_Notebook/_posts/2022-03-07-Point-Judith-Oyster-Gut-16S-V6-Analysis.md

 ![qiime2](https://docs.qiime2.org/2021.4/_images/diversity.png)

-`--p-sampling-depth 4641 \` based on lowest # of reads for now.
+`--p-sampling-depth 2651 \` based on lowest # of reads for now.
 This passes our 1,500-3,000 minimum.
-`--p-max-depth 20000 \`.
+`--p-max-depth 10000 \`.
 The range of samples is high so I'm starting with 20,000 to see where our rarefraction curve stabilizes.

 **To re-run this script, need to delete core-metrics-results folder or rename the original folder.**

 Running beta diversity on SampleType and Treatment for now.
 We can also do this in R from the QIIME2 outputs.
 See Kevin's script for this.
 *this script overrides the previous beta diversity script -- output 2 different ones for sample type and treatment. or just keep one.*

-### diversity.sh
+### diversity.sh with silva classifier

 ```
 #!/bin/bash